 What word or phrase spoke to you?
 Share the word or phrase to Flocknote.

-March 20 – 25 : work on letter to Fr.
-Bob requesting confirmation and giving personal reasons as to why you are seeking the sacrament.
+Dates : work on letter to Fr.
+Roy requesting confirmation and giving personal reasons as to why you are seeking the sacrament.
 Letters can be handwritten (if handwriting / printing is legible) otherwise they should be typed.
-These can be handed in to your school teacher or dropped of at the Parish office no later than 4PM March 29, 2016 .
+These can be handed in to your school teacher or dropped of at the Parish office no later than time and date.
 It should be sufficiently long to qualify as a personal letter but need not be a novel (or longer than a page).
 PLEASE INCLUDE YOUR FULL NAME AND SCHOOL on the letter.